Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results II. large-scale Hydrodynamic Structures

 \subsubsection{Initial evolution and vortex morphology}

-Radial profiles of the Fourier power time series $P_{u_\phi',m}$, for the azimuthal mode numbers $m \in \{1, 2, 3, 4, 5\}$, are shown in Fig. \ref{fig:test10_delta_vphi_spectrum_R4.4}.
-Whilst, the $m=7$ mode dominates initially, its contribution is negligible after $t_\text{in}\approx65$ and is omitted for clarity.
-The power distribution then sequentially evolves through coherent $m=5$ and $m=2$ phases, consistent with the snapshots shown in Fig. \ref{fig:early_life_vortex_midplane_plots}, before evolving into an $m=1$ structure by $t_\text{in}\approx230$.
-This corresponds to a vortex merger timescale of approximately $20$ local orbits. \\
+Radial profiles of the Fourier-power time series, $P_{u_\phi',m}$, for the azimuthal mode numbers $m \in \{1, 2, 3, 4, 5\}$, are shown in Fig. \ref{fig:test10_delta_vphi_spectrum_R4.4}.
+Whilst, the $m=7$ mode dominates initially, its contribution is negligible after $t_\text{in}\!\sim\!65$ and is omitted for clarity.
+The power distribution then sequentially evolves through coherent $m=5$ and $m=2$ phases, consistent with the snapshots shown in Fig. \ref{fig:early_life_vortex_midplane_plots}, before evolving into an $m=1$ structure by $t_\text{in}\!\sim\!230$.
+This corresponds to a vortex-merger timescale of approximately $20$ local orbits. \\

 The $m=1$ anticyclonic vortex possesses a weak and spatially incoherent morphology (see bottom panel of Fig.~\ref{fig:early_life_vortex_midplane_plots}).
-We attribute this weakened structure to the turbulent dynamics and associated wave excitation within the MRI active zone \citep[e.g.][]{heinemann_excitation_2009}, into which the nearby vortices encroach. \\ Additionally, the vortices do not migrate and remain fixed at the localised pressure maximum, in agreement with \citet{paardekooper_vortex_2010}.
-This behaviour is different from the migrating vortices seen in more thermodynamically complex simulations by \citet{faure_vortex_2015}. \\ Finally, through $m$-mode analysis of the disc midplane, we establish a connection between the $m$-structured density waves in the dead zone and the vortices, as the waves retain the asymmetric structure of the vortices that launch them.
+We attribute this weakened structure to the turbulent dynamics and associated wave excitation within the MRI-active zone \citep[e.g.][]{heinemann_excitation_2009}, into which the nearby vortices encroach. \\ Additionally, the vortices do not migrate and remain fixed at the localised pressure maximum, in agreement with \citet{paardekooper_vortex_2010}.
+This behaviour is different from the migrating vortices seen in more thermodynamically complex simulations by \citet{faure_vortex_2015}. \\ Finally, through $m$-mode analysis of the disc midplane, we establish a connection between the spiral density waves in the dead zone and the vortices, as at any instant, the waves exhibit the same $m$ as the vortices that launch them.
 These waves contribute to the midplane $\alpha_\mathcal{R}$ on the order of $10^{-4}$ in the dead zone shown in Fig.~\ref{fig:test10_midplane_averages_800_2800}, offering a weak mechanism for angular momentum transport.
 They may also aid in the vertical lofting of dust and intermittently concentrate solids within their crests.